sinonjs/sinon/docs/guides/migrating-to-4.0.md

 ## `sinon.stub(obj, 'nonExistingProperty')` - Throws

-Trying to stub a non-existing property will now fail to ensure you are creating [less error-prone tests](https://github.com/sinonjs/sinon/pull/1557).
+Trying to stub a non-existing property will now fail, to ensure you are creating [less error-prone tests](https://github.com/sinonjs/sinon/pull/1557).